StudioEtrange/mambo/README.md

     * Username : same as plex username
     * Password : anything you want
     * Mail : same as plex mail
+    * Language : choose a language for UI